Günther Schwägermann: After the war

 Schwägermann reunited with his wife in Munich and lived incognito until 25 June 1945, when the couple were reported to the Counterintelligence Corps and taken into U.S. custody.
 Schwägermann remained a prisoner of war in various camps until 24 April 1947.

 Later in life, he lived in northern Germany.
 In February 1948 in Hanover he gave two interviews and a written statement about Hitler's last days, English translations of which were made for Michael Musmanno.
-In 1951 he was among the ex-comrades under Werner Naumann who infiltrated the Lower Saxony branch of the Free Democratic Party (FDP) and got Horst Huisgen elected to its Landtag.
-He commented publicly in June 1954 on The Last Days of Hitler by Hugh Trevor-Roper, among whose sources was the transcript of Schwägermann's 1945–6 debriefing by the US military, but who did not himself speak to Schwägermann.
+In 1951 he was among the ex-comrades under Werner Naumann who formed the Naumann Circle and infiltrated the Lower Saxony branch of the Free Democratic Party (FDP) and got Horst Huisgen elected to its Landtag.
+He commented publicly in June 1954 on The Last Days of Hitler by Hugh Trevor-Roper, among whose sources was the transcript of Schwägermann's 1945–46 debriefing by the US military, but who did not himself speak to Schwägermann.
 In the 1950s Schwägermann founded an import–export company named Labora in Munich with Hartmann Lauterbacher's brother Hans.
 In 1960 the German Federal Intelligence Service (BND) requested the US Central Intelligence Agency's file on Schwägermann.
 Labora was later sold as a front company to the BND.
-According to Erich Kuby, in 1965 Schwägermann was a federal civil servant in Munich.
+According to Erich Kuby, in 1965 Schwägermann was a federal civil servant in Munich,where he lived until his death in 1986.